EventStore/EventStore/docs/server/configuration/cluster.md

 ### Cluster with DNS

-When you tell EventStoreDB to use DNS for its gossip, the server will resolve the DNS name to a list of IP addresses and connect to each of those addresses to find other nodes.
+When you tell KurrentDB to use DNS for its gossip, the server will resolve the DNS name to a list of IP addresses and connect to each of those addresses to find other nodes.
 This method is very flexible because you can change the list of nodes on your DNS server without changing the cluster configuration.
 The DNS method is also useful in automated deployment scenarios when you control both the cluster deployment and the DNS server from your infrastructure-as-code scripts.

 To use DNS discovery, you need to set the `ClusterDns` option to the DNS name that allows making an HTTP call to it.
 When the server starts, it will attempt to make a gRPC call using the `https://<cluster-dns>:<gossip-port>` URL (`http` if the cluster is insecure).